CAPTAIN-JOB/CAPTAIN-JOB/README.md

 - 👋 Hi, I’m @CAPTAIN-JOB
-- 👀 I’m interested in New Frameworks bun js And Next 14 CMS
+- 👀 I’m interested in New Frameworks bun js And Next 14
 - 🌱 I’m currently learning  bun js python and mobile Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  -linkedIn => JOB KIPTOO
+- 📫 How to reach me in linkedIn => JOB KIPTOO

 <!---
 CAPTAIN-JOB/CAPTAIN-JOB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.